plcrodrigues/py.ALPHA.EEG.2017-GIPSA/README.md

-# Open-Closed-Eyes-Dataset
+# Alpha Waves Dataset
-Repository with basic scripts for using the Open-Closed Eyes Dataset developed at GIPSA-lab
+Repository with basic scripts for using the Alpha Waves Dataset developed at GIPSA-lab